Apress/low-level-programming/questions/answers/_all_questions.md

 233. How to concatenate string literals in compile time?

+234. What is the data stream?

+235. is there a difference between a data stream and a desciptor?

-234. How to get the descriptor from stream?
+236. How to get the descriptor from stream?

-235. Are there any streams opened when program starts?
+237. Are there any streams opened when program starts?

-236. What is the difference between binary and text streams?
+238. What is the difference between binary and text streams?

-237. How to open a binary stream?
+239. How to open a binary stream?
 A text stream?

-238. Write a recursive descent parser for floating point arithmetic with multiplication, subtraction and addition.
+240. Write a recursive descent parser for floating point arithmetic with multiplication, subtraction and addition.
 For this assignment, we consider no negative literals exist (so instead of writing `-1.
 20` we will write `0-1.
 20`.

-239. What is the language syntax?
+241. What is the language syntax?

-240. What are grammars used for?
+242. What are grammars used for?

-241. What does a grammar consist of?
+243. What does a grammar consist of?

-242. What is BNF?
+244. What is BNF?

-243. How to write a recursive descent parser having the grammar description in BNF?
+245. How to write a recursive descent parser having the grammar description in BNF?

-244. How to incorporate priorities in grammar description?
+246. How to incorporate priorities in grammar description?

-245. What are the levels of Chomsky hierarchy?
+247. What are the levels of Chomsky hierarchy?

-246. Why are regular languages less expressive than context-free grammars?
+248. Why are regular languages less expressive than context-free grammars?

-247. What is the lexical analysis?
+249. What is the lexical analysis?

-248. What is the language semantic?
+250. What is the language semantic?

-249. What is the undefined behavior?
+251. What is the undefined behavior?

-250. What is unspecified behavior and how is it different from undefined behavior?
+252. What is unspecified behavior and how is it different from undefined behavior?

-251. What are the cases of undefined behavior in C?
+253. What are the cases of undefined behavior in C?

-252. What are the cases of unspecified behavior in C?
+254. What are the cases of unspecified behavior in C?

-253. What are sequence points?
+255. What are sequence points?

-254. What is pragmatics?
+256. What is pragmatics?

-255. What is the data structure padding?
+257. What is the data structure padding?
 Is it portable?

-256. What is the alignment?
+258. What is the alignment?
 How can it be controlled in C11?

-257. Read BMP file specification to identify what these fields are responsible for:
+259. Read BMP file specification to identify what these fields are responsible for:

  ```c